Don't Don (song): Music video

 The dance choreography for the song were choreographed by the members of Super Junior.
 A mature change in dance style, which includes pelvic thrusting that was first introduced in their last single, "U", robotic dancing, smooth transitions, and an exclusive addition of a solo dance segment presents Super Junior's dramatic change in image.
 In the music video, the Super Junior members dance in a war-like environment with explosive fire and hot air surrounding them.
 The members are seen running away from trucks and also jumping over large cracks as if escaping from danger.
 The music video came out with two versions, the second version with extra shots of Henry Lau, a featured artist, and a large sun hanging in the dark sky near the end of the music video.
 The theme of the video deals with chaos and confusion, similar to how the lyrics of the song expresses that money has made the world go crazy and become hypocritical.
 The theme of the video controls a dangerous habitat which sends off a dark message and warning to the audience, which is not any similar to Super Junior's previous music videos where the main theme of the song is not expressed as clearly.

 Henry Lau plays the violin during the dance break of the music video.

 Throughout most of the video, only twelve members are seen dancing to most of the choreography.
 Kyuhyun, due to his car accident injury, appeared only during his solo part.

 Reception

 "Don't Don" debuted in weak positions at most online charts.
-It won its first #1 recognition, the SBS Popular Songs Mutizen Song, on October 21, 2007, a month after its release.
-"Don't Don" won its second recognition on November 1, 2007 at M.NET's M!Countdown, being the number one song of the week along with V.O.S.'s new single, "Everyday".
+It won its first music program award on SBS's Inkigayo on October 21, 2007, a month after its release.
+"Don't Don" won its second recognition on November 1, 2007 on Mnet's M Countdown, being the number one song of the week along with V.O.S.'s new single, "Everyday".
 Although the successful sales of Don't Don is reflected from the notability of the first single, "Don't Don" did not win as many achievements as the group's past single, "U".